Skip to main content

 2. Evaluate the results

-Two examples: repeat visits and new audience
+Two examples: repeat visits and new audiences

 Goal 1: Increase repeat visits among the existing audience